HateFregeLoveRussell/My-Notes/Personal Development/Git 1/What is Git.md

 ---

 Git is defined as a "Version Control System" or "Version Control Manager" (VSM), a form of software which tracks and manages changes to files over time.

+The Documentation for Git can be found at [git_scm.com]